portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

     - [catalog](catalog/catalog-Currents.md)

   Benchmarking:
-- Europe has also developed a portal that aggregates this kind of information [EMODnet](https://emodnet.ec.europa.eu/en/physics) and is offering several APIs, like this one with all the sources of this kind of information:
+- Europe has developed a website that aggregates several portals, one with this kind of information [EMODnet](https://emodnet.ec.europa.eu/en/physics) where are offered several APIs, like one with all the sources of this kind of information:
   - www.emodnet-physics.eu/map/Service/WSEmodnet2.aspx
   - www.emodnet-physics.eu/map/service/WSEmodnet2.asmx